ELew-Dev/ELew-Dev/README.md

 - **Dev Tools:** VS Code, GitHub, Jupyter, Retool

-## 🧭 Guiding Question:
-> “Do you want to engineer AI systems… or do you want to understand how they reshape humanity?”
-> I’m choosing both.

 ## 📌 Goals
 - Ship projects that blend **technical depth with behavioral insight**
 - Build a career around **education, systems thinking, and tech that empowers people**